mgagliardo91/neo4j-graphql-test/README.md

 }
 ```

-In the schema above (which is stiched from the `.graphql` files in the `./src/schema` directory), we have a `Movie` type with some fields and two relationships to `actors` and a `director` using the cypher directive `@relation` syntax.
+In the schema above (which is stiched from the `.graphql` files, we have a `Movie` type with some fields and two relationships to `actors` and a `director` using the cypher directive `@relation` syntax.
 Then we have a `Person` interface and two implementations `Actor` and `Director`.
 There are some other methods left out of the README, but this exemplifies the initial structure.

 ## Example Queries